 Dr. Mark Dean, an American inventor and computer engineer, is one of the most important figures in the emergence of the personal computer in the late 20th Century.
-Three of the nine patents on the original personal computer (PC) by International Business Machines (IBM) are registered to Dr. Mark Dean, making him a key contributor in the development of the PC.
+Three of the nine patents on the original personal computer (PC) by International Business Machines (IBM) are registered to Dean, making him a key contributor in the development of the PC.

 Dean was hired by IBM as a chief engineer on the personal computer project at a time when the PC was just beginning to emerge as a major consumer item.
 The first IBM personal computer was released in 1981.
 It began with nine patents including three from Mark Dean.
 His early contributions were to the IBM PS/2 Models 70 and 80, the Color Graphic Adapter, and the internal architecture which allows PCs to use peripheral high speed devices such as a mouse, keyboard, or scanner.
-In 1992, Dean returned to graduate school to earn his Ph.D. in electrical engineering from Stanford (California).
+In 1992, Dean returned to graduate school again, this time to earn his Ph.D. in electrical engineering from Stanford (California).
 Dean was made an IBM Fellow in 1995, the company’s highest honor.
 In 1997, he was appointed Vice President and was inducted into the National Inventor’s Hall of Fame.
-The world’s first gigahertz chip, which was capable of processing one billion calculations per second, was built under his directorship in 1999.
+The world’s first gigahertz chip, which was capable of processing one billion calculations per second, was built under his direction in 1999.
 To date, more than 40 patents have been issued in his name including 20 specifically for his innovation in computer engineering work.

 Dr. Mark Dean has been honored by numerous organizations, and in 2001 he was elected into the National Academy of Engineering, the most prestigious professional society for engineers in the country.
 Dr. Dean continues to contribute to the evolution of the personal computer.